stoyicker/ivv/README.md

 ```
 If you face any issues with execution of the hook, push from a bash prompt.
 Also, the hook needs a
 connected device to run instrumentation tests on.

-# Building
-Put your api key in a gradle.properties file, like this, at the top level of the repo:
-api.key="yourApiKeyHereTheQuotesAreRequired"

 # Potential improvements
 * Running instrumented and monkey tests on CI.
 Also there's some room for optimization in the CI